Charannsai/sysbot-ai-career-advisor/README.md

 ## Usage

-- Access the chatbot via the [web interface](https://sysbot.netlify.app).
+- Access the chatbot via the web interface.
 - Interact with SysBot to receive career advice, resume reviews, and job recommendations.
 - Update your profile and preferences for more tailored advice.

+## Deployment

+This project is configured for deployment on Vercel:

+1. Connect your GitHub repository to Vercel
+2. Set the `GEMINI_API_KEY` environment variable in your Vercel project settings
+3. Deploy automatically on push to main branch

+The API functions are located in the `/api` directory and use Vercel's serverless functions.

 ## Contributing